We have two categories of bicycles for sale, which are accordingly priced:

 Whole frame - inspected for cracks, damage and wear

-NOTE: Please only bring in donations during our open hours, or those of our partner, Cycle Salvation, when they are using our shop.
-Please do NOT leave items in our doorway.
+NOTE: Please only bring in donations during our open hours, or during those of our partner Cycle Salvation when they are using our shop.
+Please do not leave items in our doorway / driveway.

 In the case of one or two bikes, we regret that we currently cannot come and pick up your donation.
-In the case of a large quantity (say, from an apartment building getting rid of abandoned bikes) we may be able to make arrangements to have a van pick these up.
+In the case of a large quantity (say, from an apartment building getting rid of abandoned bikes) we may be able to make arrangements to have these up picked up.

 Bikes in any condition - none are turned away.
-A bike that is not fixable gets stripped of any useable parts, and all the metal remains get sent to Bakermet.
+A bike that is not fixable gets stripped of any useable parts, and all the metal remains get sent to local metal recyclers.
 (See this offsite page about one of those trips.)

 Any useable parts, like wheels, tires, seats, even tools.
 Your old chain might be too stretched, but we have a source that will turn it into jewelry!

 Your old toothbrushes; no really, we do want them - they are great for cleaning parts!

 Clean rags (old cotton t-shirts and sheets are best, jeans are not, and please wash them first!).

 Old helmets, child seats, Camelbaks and other water storage devices and bottles.
 These are all personal or safety items that should not be reused, and we won't re-sell them.